 Are there any side effects of these treatments?

 Products containing Lactic Acid may cause some tingling, stinging or redness when first applied to the skin.
 These effects will usually disappear with continued usage as the skin becomes healthier.
 Those with sensitive skins may prefer to commence treatment gradually to minimise the effects.
 Lactic Acid Peels are safe to perform on almost all skin types and are safe to use during pregnancy.
-Those who have been on Roaccutane within the last 6 months, or have been using Retin A regularly, and those prone to cold sores, should discuss these particular situations with the doctor prior to commencing the programme.
+Those who have been on Roaccutane within the last 6 months, or have been using Retin A regularly, and those prone to cold sores, should discuss these particular situations with their doctor prior to commencing the programme.